Activision Blizzard employees skeptical that executive who denied sexism problems can solve them

 Townsend also said that three new roles were recently added to the company's ethics and compliance team, and 19 new ethics and compliance roles will be added in the future.
 Activision Blizzard also plans to triple its spending on training for everyone at the company, including executives.

-Gonzalez and other Activision Blizzard employees continue to publicly criticize the company on Twitter, although one source said that the push for change seems to have slowed internally.
-Employees still have the "desire and passion" for change, they said, but they've noticed fewer conversations about the company's corporate leaders in work chat, and fewer blue heart emojis next to names, a symbol of solidarity.
-Another employee said they were worried that Activision is waiting out employee momentum, and will try to claim success with emails like Townsend's without addressing their demands or truly changing the company.
+Gonzalez and other Activision Blizzard employees continue to publicly criticize the company on Twitter, although one source told PC Gamer that the grassroots push for change seems to have slowed internally.
+Employees still have the "desire and passion," they said, but they've noticed fewer conversations about the company's corporate leaders in work chat, and fewer blue heart emojis next to names, a symbol of solidarity.
+Another employee said that they're worried that Activision is waiting out organizing momentum, and will try to claim success with emails like Townsend's without addressing their demands or truly changing the company.
 In September, a source told PC Gamer that employee attrition was hindering ABetterABK's organizing efforts.

 ABetterABK remains in the public eye: On Twitter, the group continues to push Activision Blizzard to respond to its demands, and recently published its first newsletter.
 While Activision Blizzard employee organizers haven't announced an intention to formally unionize, they have been receiving assistance from the Communications Workers of America, a large trade union.